A Quick Guide to macOS Boot Modes and Startup Key Combinations

 Even More macOS Keyboard Shortcuts to Know

-Note that there are many more Mac keyboard shortcuts that may come in handy, and we recommend that you learn them now so you can rely on them when you really need them.
+Speaking of these, there are many more Mac keyboard shortcuts that often come in handy.
+We recommend learning them now so you can work more efficiently.